-From Halloween to Christmas my blog’s traffic starts to drop off.
+From Halloween to Christmas my blog’s traffic drops.
 Clients get lax with their check-ins.
 And scale cursing commences.

 We just want to eat and do what we want and worry about weight loss when the New Year’s resolutions come around.

-So how do you navigate this fitness lull without feeling like you’re being harassed about your body image?
+So how do you navigate this fitness lull so you don’t keep back-tracking on your goals?
+And how do you do it without constantly feeling like you’re being harassed about your body?

 Stay Active Doing Something You Enjoy